 Assess how your target audience has reacted to your personality so far.
 Discover which of your company’s traits attract people the most, and define a profile for your brand.

 The core values of your company shape your brand’s tone and voice.
 It’s how you communicate every action and interaction, and how you present your brand’s personality.

 As a brand, if you want to differentiate from the rest in your industry, you must have a distinctive and consistent voice across all channels.
 Think about how you communicate across your channels, and about the energy that your brand transmits through your messages.

 Once again, start a brainstorming session with your branding team.
 Collect opinions about your brand’s tone and voice.
 Guide the conversation towards a mutual agreement, consider the following practices.

-Start With Your Target Personas – As a brand, your voice must be distinctive.
+- Start With Your Target Personas – As a brand, your voice must be distinctive.
 But, you need to communicate your messages in a way that resonates with your target customers.
 Think about how they talk, the problems they face, and the words that they use to express themselves.
-Check their social media accounts, and see if they prefer humor or serious posts.
+Check their social media accounts and multisite platforms, and see if they prefer humor or serious posts.

 When you analyze your content in its entirety, you’ll discover commonalities in your approach.
 Your content might hold the secret to defining your brand voice.

 Find the Message That You Want to Share